Diagnosing Marfan syndrome

 - checking your skin for stretch marks

-- looking for any physical features of the syndrome, such as long, thin arms
+- looking for any physical features of the syndrome, such as a high palate, curvature of the spine, and long, thin arms and legs

-The Marfan Foundation has more infomation about disorders that are related to Marfan syndrome.
+The Marfan Foundation (USA) has more infomation about disorders related to Marfan syndrome.

 As well as carrying out a physical examination, your GP will have a detailed look at your: